zwap-in/taastrap/README.md

-# flutter_responsive_layouts
+# taastrap

-A flutter package to handle responsive layouts in flutter
+The bootstrap library for flutter

 ## General Info

-This repository is a simple package to handle some responsive layouts with different media queries based on different devices
+This repository has the core to recreate the bootstrap classes for any flutter projects

 ## Use Case

-Use this utilities functions to handle layouts in base of different devices.
-See [examples/example.dart] to get an example more detailed
+See [example/example.dart] for an example to how to use this package.
+You could pass any widgets inside a component called ResponsiveRow with the correct col sizes for any layouts